macrl2000/reaper-wu/Readme.md

 |_clock-skew: -1s
 ```

-So quick-checking the http server results in a default IIS page without any content, for the RDP, we have no credentials and 5040 does not has anything also.
+So quick-checking the http server results in a default IIS page without any content, for the RDP, we have no credentials and 5040 does not have anything either.
 We are left with 2 ports to further investigate: FTP with some files which we will grab and also a custom looking service listening on port 4141.

 ### FTP